richardvenneman/appsignal-docs/source/support/operating-systems.html.md

 ## FreeBSD

 Support for FreeBSD systems was added in AppSignal for Ruby gem `2.4.0` and AppSignal for Elixir package `1.4.0`.
+It currently does not support the [host metrics][host-metrics] feature.

 ## macOS